First Year Program

 While no one objects to a graduate student completing a project and writing a paper for publication during a rotation, no one expects it either!
 What is expected is self-motivated earnest effort, independent thinking, and the fullest participation possible in the intellectual life of the laboratory, culminating in a written description of the project and record of the progress made.
 You should have a frank discussion of lab expectations at the beginning of each rotation.
 At the end of each rotation, you should meet with the faculty; they should provide you with a written evaluation (Rotation Evaluation form) and constructive feedback on the rotation.
 Regular communication with your faculty supervisor(s), and, in subsequent years, your Special Committee, is a vital component of your success.

 Usually, by the end of the third rotation, you will have had a conversation with faculty whose lab you are interested in joining for your thesis research.
 Please note, faculty should not commit to accepting a student into their lab until the last day of classes in Spring semester (usually early May).
 This is designed to ensure all students have the fair chance of completing their third rotation before faculty make their final decisions.
-However, students are encouraged to have a clear and honest discussion with interested faculty about the possibility of joining their labs ahead of time, in order to gauge the likelihood of joining a particular lab, and whether a summer rotation will be necessary.
-Students who want to initiate the fourth rotation in the summer months should consult with the DGS.
+However, students are encouraged to have a clear and honest discussion with interested faculty about the possibility of joining their labs ahead of time, in order to gauge the likelihood of joining a particular lab, and whether further rotations are necessary.

 First Year Assessment